Skip to Content

 Pam’s Piccalilli (from River Cottage)

-Pam's piccalilli, a wonderful mixture of vegetables, pickled with spices.
+Old fashioned piccalilli, a mixture of vegetables, pickled with spices.
 Delicious served with crusty bread, cold cuts and a cheeseboard.

 Print Pin Text Save